icclab/disco-dashboard/README.md

 # DISCO Dashboard

-A management dashboard for the DISCO, cluster orchestration framework.
+A management dashboard for the [DISCO](https://github.com/icclab/disco), cluster orchestration framework.

 Implemented in Ruby on Rails 5.0.1.
+Background job is handled by Sidekiq.
+Message/work qeueuing is handled by Redis.

 Requirements:
      [Ruby Version Manager (RVM)](https://rvm.io/)